 Cal Grants is one of the smartest ways to get money for college.
 For starters, it is money you don't have to pay back.
 If you are a California resident, meet academic, financial and eligibility requirements and submit two forms by the Cal Grant deadline, you may receive a Cal Grant!

-If you are an incoming Freshmen/Transfer Student you will need to submit the FAFSA (Free Application for Federal Student Aid) between January 1st and March 2nd and submit a verified Cal Grant GPA anytime between November and the March 2nd deadline.
+If you are an incoming Freshmen/Transfer Student you will need to submit the FAFSA (Free Application for Federal Student Aid) between January 1 and March 2 and submit a verified Cal Grant GPA anytime between November and the March 3 deadline.
+There is a day extension for the GPA verification form since March 2 falls on a Sunday.
+You must still submit the FAFSA by March 2.

 To submit a verified Cal Grant GPA, first check with your high school/community college to see if they will do it for you.
 If not, you can go online and download a GPA Verification form from CSAC's Website, fill out the student section and take it to your high school/community college.